mondoohq/docs/docs/mql/resources/azure-pack/README.md

 description: The Azure resource pack lets you use MQL to query and assess the security of your Azure cloud services.
 ---

-# Mondoo Azure Resource Pack Reference
+# Azure MQL Resource Pack Reference

 The Azure resource pack lets you use MQL to query and assess the security of your Azure cloud services.